Careca: Move to Napoli

+— —Diego Maradona, urging Napoli's owners to sign Careca.

-In the summer of 1987 Careca moved to Italian Serie A champions Napoli, where he was part of the "Ma-Gi-Ca" forward lineup with Bruno Giordano and Diego Maradona.
-Careca's first season at Napoli was an unsuccessful one, despite his 13 goals: the team were knocked out in the first round of the European Cup by Real Madrid and they lost the title in the final games of the season.
+In the summer of 1987, Careca moved to Italian Serie A champions Napoli.
+In his first season at the club, he was part of the "Ma-Gi-Ca" forward trio along with Diego Maradona and Bruno Giordano, and scored 18 goals across all competitions.
+The team, however, did not win any silverware, having been knocked out in the first round of the European Cup by Real Madrid and lost the Serie A race in the final games of the season, particularly the 2–3 loss at home against the eventual winners AC Milan.

 However, his second season was far more successful.
 The team won the UEFA Cup, with Careca scoring a goal in each leg of the final, one a memorable lobbed goal, and finished second in Serie A, also reaching the Coppa Italia final that season.
 In 1990, Careca finally won the Scudetto with Napoli, following the success up with the first ever Supercoppa Italiana later that year.
 Careca spent a further three years with Napoli, establishing a partnership with Gianfranco Zola, during which Napoli failed to win any silverware.

 Later stages of playing career

-In 1993 Careca left Italy to play for new Japanese J.League team Kashiwa Reysol.
+In 1993, Careca left Italy to play for a new Japanese J.League team Kashiwa Reysol.
 Careca spent three years with the team, during which time he helped them to promotion to the J1 league in 1994.
-He returned to Brazil in 1997 with Santos, he spent a year with the club and another year with Cambinas (1998) before joining the lower-league team São José (RS), where he finished his career in 1999.
+He returned to Brazil in 1997, where he played Santos for one seasons, and for Cambinas for one season, before joining the lower-league team São José (RS) where he finished his career in 1999.

-Careca retired having played 64 games for Brazil, and scored 30 goals.
+Careca retired having played 64 games for Brazil, and scoring 30 goals.

 Garforth Town owner and manager, Simon Clifford, persuaded Careca to play the majority of a friendly game against Guiseley in the summer of 2005.